mastergreyhat/study_git/README.md

 Making changes to commit and push to github

 ## Second change
-adding some more lines from VS code
+adding some more lines from VS code and installed ubuntu